Robson Green: Personal life

-Green is a life-long Newcastle United fan.
+Green was brought up in Ashington where his father was a miner.
+He is a supporter of Newcastle United and a season ticket holder at the club.

 Green was introduced to occupational therapist Alison Ogilvie by his close friend, television director Andrew Gunn.
 Green and Ogilvie married on 22 June 1991, but separated eight years later.
 Green met his second wife, former Page 3 model Vanya Seager, while recording "Unchained Melody" at BMG Records in 1995.
 They later had a son, Taylor Seager-Green (born 2000).
 In 2001, the couple married at Cliveden House in Buckinghamshire after a family celebration in Mauritius.
 On 30 October 2011, the couple issued a statement saying that their marriage had "irretrievably broken down" and that they were separating.
 In April 2016 it was reported that Green was involved in an affair causing the break-down of a marriage between a vicar and his wife.